Learn how to design a custom shadow box in Cricut Design Space!

 Last spring I made a garden-themed shadow box and shared it freely with everyone, and so many of you have made it!
 (Thank you!)
 Since then, I’ve seen many more variations on shadow box themes and folks keep asking for MORE.
 But here’s the awesome thing — you can design your own custom shadow box, with just the imagery you want !
-So for Day 2 of The Great Maker 25-Day Gift-Away Challenge, I am showing you how to design a custom shadow box in Cricut Design Space!
+So today I am showing you how to design a custom shadow box in Cricut Design Space!

 See exactly how to design your own shadow box in this tutorial video below (or keep scrolling if you prefer a step-by-step photo tutorial):